mcc-us/bookkeeping/_pages/chap02.basic.reporting.md

 |![Example 1](/assets/misc/Statement-of-Owners-Equity-Example.jpg) |

-**4 key components**

-1. Opening balance

-2. ADD: Net income & owner contributions
-   - Add net income, or the total profit after taxes and business expenses
-   - Add owner contributions, capital invested during that period
-   - This **represents the total assets**.

-3. SUBTRACT: Net loss & withdrawals
-   - Subtract all losses for that period
-   - Subtract owner withdrawals
-   - This represents the company’s **total liabilities**.

-4. **Opening balance + Assets - Liabilities = Equity**
-   -  Total retained earnings for that period.

 |Prepare a 'Statement of Equity' (WITH STOCKS)|
 |:-|
 |1.
 ADD: Capital + Common Shares at beginning of period|